eirini-forks/legacy-buildpack/README.md

 ## How to use the buildpack

-We created a wrapper buildpack which can be found [here](https://github.com/eirini-forks/legacy-buildpack).
 To build it and install it in a cf-for-k8s cluster run `./scripts/deploy.sh` in that repository.
 The script builds the buildpack, pushes the image and patches the ClusterStore on the cluster.
 The only manual step is to edit the Kpack Builder in the `cf-workloads-staging` namespace and replace all of the buildpacks there with our buildpack.
 It should look something like:

 ```yaml
 apiVersion: kpack.io/v1alpha1